 The person in charge reported that there had been no outbreaks of infection within the last year.
-Any outbreak would be managed in accordance with the home's policy and procedures, reported to the Public Health Agency, the trust and RQIA with appropriate records retained.
+Any outbreak would be managed in accordance with trust policy and procedures, reported to the Public Health Agency and RQIA with appropriate records retained.